BioDynaMo/biodynamo/doc/user_guide/parameter.md

                                 that point. (default: ) -b, --backup FILE             Periodically create full simulation backup to the specified file.
-NOTA BENE: File will be overriden if it exists. (default: ) -c, --config FILE             The TOML or JSON configuration that should be used.
+NOTA BENE: File will be overridden if it exists. (default: ) -c, --config FILE             The TOML or JSON configuration that should be used.
 The JSON file must be in JSON merge patch format